 MT-FAST Fuel-saving Device Installed on 500 Vessels

-MT-FAST, a fuel-saving device jointly developed by MTI and Tsuneishi Holdings Corporation, has now been installed on over 500 vessels.
+MT-FAST, a fuel-saving device jointly developed by MTI and Tsuneishi Shipbuilding Company, has now been installed on over 500 vessels.
 Operational data has proven the device to be effective in saving fuel.

 MT-FAST is a multi-blade device that can be attached to a ship’s hull to improve the propeller’s propulsion efficiency.

 A ship moves forward when the engine rotates the propeller, which sucks in the water in front of it and propels that water backwards, creating the force that pushes the vessel forward.
 However, when converting the rotational power into propulsive power, a swirling flow that reduces propulsion efficiency is generated.

 MT-FAST is attached to a ship’s hull just forward of the propeller and improves the flow of water around the propeller by reducing the swirling flow generated behind the propeller, thus improving propulsion efficiency and reducing fuel consumption by around 4 percent.

 MT-FAST can be fitted to new vessels and retroactively fitted to existing vessels.
 Since 2008, it has been installed on ships built at Tsuneishi shipyards and NYK Group operated bulk carriers and containerships, reaching a 500-vessel milestone and saving about 447,000 tons* of fuel, reducing carbon dioxide (CO2) emissions by about 1,341,000 tons**.